Center for Professional Accounting Practices

 A CPA, Ned has a BS in accounting from Fordham and an MBA in Finance from Pace University.
 He has been qualified as a Certified Insolvency and Restructuring Advisor.
 He is also a member of the Association of Insolvency and Restructuring Advisors, the Turnaround Management Association, the American Institute of CPAs and the New York Society of CPAs.
 He is recognized as an expert on restructuring and energy issues and has presented, written and been called upon to provide expert testimony in these areas.

-A CPA, Michael has a PhD in behavioral accounting from the University of Connecticut, an MPPM in public and private management from Yale University, and a BBA in public accounting from Baruch College (CUNY), where he graduated summa cum laude.
+Michael earned a Ph.D. in Behavioral Accounting from the University of Connecticut, a MPPM in Public and Private Management from Yale University, and a BBA in Public Accounting from Baruch College, CUNY.
+He is a licensed Certified Public Accountant.

 Christine Lowney is a partner in the financial services assurance practice of EY, focusing primarily on the wealth and asset management sector.
 Christine has more than 18 years of accounting and advisory experience serving a number of clients within the financial services industry, including hedge funds, private equity funds, investment banks and broker-dealers.
 Christine serves as the global client service partner on several large global investment advisors.